 - 1. Base salary and total remuneration amounts must be based on actual amounts paid to the employee, which are then converted to annualised and full-time equivalent amounts.
+The amount in Column 8 MUST include the amount in Column 7 PLUS all other components of remuneration paid.
 Refer to 'Instructions' tab for full explanation. - 2.
-All employees INCLUDING the CEO must be included in the workplace profile BUT remuneration data is not required for: - the CEO (or equivalent i.e. Head of Business in Australia) - managers who report to someone overseas who are more senior than the CEO (reporting level +1) - managers who are casuals.
+All employees INCLUDING the CEO/head of business must be included in the workplace profile BUT remuneration data is not required for - the CEO/head of business - a manager who is more senior than the CEO/head of business and reports to someone overseas (reporting level +1) - managers who are casuals.